Quantum Circuit Representation of Combinatorial Matrix Functions: Introduction

+These matrix functions arise in the quantum amplitudes for output boson configurations in bosonic networks, with the specific functions depending on the input states.
+Due to the computational hardness of computing these matrix functions, simulating the output probability distribution on a classical computer is believed to be intractable; thus, sampling problems for bosonic networks, such as boson sampling~\cite{aaronson2011computational} and Gaussian boson sampling~\cite{Hamilton2017,Kruse2019detailed,Li2025}, have been proposed as candidates for demonstrating quantum advantage.
+Boson sampling and Gaussian boson sampling have been applied to a wide range of problems, such as molecular vibronic spectroscopy~\cite{huh2015,Huh2017,Clements2018,quesada2019franck,Zhu2024}, molecular docking~\cite{Banchieaax1950,Yu2023}, and graph problems~\cite{Arrazola2018Dense,Schuld2020,Sempere2022Experimentally,Deng2023Solving}, exploiting the properties of the matrix functions.
+In addition, the loop-hafnian arising in bosonic networks is related to the matching polynomial, which appears in the monomer-dimer system~\cite{Heilmann1972}.

-As another alternative, quantum sampling based on spin models has been proposed~\cite{Fefferman_permanent}.
-In a balanced bipartite Ising spin model of a \(2N\) spin-\(1/2\) system, the transition amplitude of the \(N\)th power of the Hamiltonian from the all-spin-down to the all-spin-up state is proportional to the permanent of a real \(N \times N\) matrix, leading to output probabilities nearly proportional to squared permanents.
-Although Ref.~\cite{Fefferman_permanent} has only considered exact sampling in the Ising setting, Ref.~\cite{park2023hardness} extended the analysis to broader classes of spin models and established average-case hardness under the anticoncentration conjecture.
+Remarkably, the same matrix functions appear in quantum spin models.
+In a balanced bipartite Ising spin model of a $2N$ spin-$1/2$ system~\cite{Fefferman_permanent}, the transition amplitude of the $N$th power of the Hamiltonian from the all-spin-down state to the all-spin-up state is proportional to the permanent of a real $N \times N $ matrix.
+Moreover, Park et al.~\cite{park2023hardness} extended the analysis to broader classes of spin models.
+The two systems reach the same matrix functions through different routes: in bosonic networks, the matrix function appears directly in the output probability as a consequence of boson statistics, whereas in spin systems it is encoded into the interaction structure of the Hamiltonian and extracted via transition amplitudes.

-Compared to boson sampling, the spin model does not require the hiding property.
-Hence, the matrix is not limited to a random Gaussian matrix.
-The absence of the hiding property also implies that the collision-free condition, which is essential in boson sampling, is not required for the spin model.
-Thus the number of spins is thus smaller than the number of modes required in boson sampling.
-In addition, the initial state can be deterministically prepared.

-Moreover, GBS relies on squeezing parameters, since they determine the matrix in the hafnian or loop-hafnian that governs the output probabilities.
-However, in the weak-squeezing regime, GBS becomes classically simulable, while generating strong squeezing parameters remains experimentally challenging.
-On the other hand, an arbitrary real symmetric matrix in the spin model can be encoded through interaction strengths.

-Nonetheless, existing results of spin model have been limited to bipartite interactions, corresponding to the permanent.
-To explore more realistic architectures, it is necessary to generalize the interaction structure~\cite{huh2015,Hamilton2017,Banchieaax1950}.
+However, existing results on spin models have been limited to bipartite interactions, corresponding only to the permanent.
+To go beyond this restriction, it is necessary to generalize the interaction structure.

-In this work, we extend the Ising spin model to arbitrary networks and show that the permanent, hafnian, and loop-hafnian can be represented in terms of their transition amplitudes.
-This representation provides a possibility to connecting quantum spin dynamics with complexity-theoretic hardness.